intentor/adic/README.md

 The structure of *Adic* is divided into five parts:

-1. **InjectionContainer/Container**: binds, resolves, injects and holds dependencies.
+1. **InjectionContainer/Container:** binds, resolves, injects and holds dependencies.
 Technically, the container is a *Binder* and an *Injector* at the same time.
-2. **Binder**: binds a type to another type or instance with inject conditions.
+2. **Binder:** binds a type to another type or instance with inject conditions.
-3. **Injector**: resolves and injects dependencies.
+3. **Injector:** resolves and injects dependencies.
-4. **Context Root**: main context in which the containers are in.
+4. **Context Root:** main context in which the containers are in.
 Acts as an entry point for the game.
 It's implemented through an <a href="#extension-context-root">extension</a>.
-5. **Extensions**: provides additional features to the framework.
+5. **Extensions:** provides additional features to the framework.

 ### <a id="types-of-bindings"></a>Types of bindings

-* **Transient**: a new instance is created each time a dependency needs to be resolved.
+* **Transient:** a new instance is created each time a dependency needs to be resolved.
-* **Singleton**: a single instance is created and used on any dependency resolution.
+* **Singleton:** a single instance is created and used on any dependency resolution.
-* **Factory**: creates the instance and returns it to the container.
+* **Factory:** creates the instance and returns it to the container.

 ### <a id="namespace-conventions"></a>Namespace conventions